Variogram Calculation from an Image#

 Plot the Image and Directional Variograms#

-To inteprete the imageā€™s spatial continuity we plot the cropped, greyscale image and experimental, direcitonal variograms together.
+To intepret the imageā€™s spatial continuity we plot the cropped, grey-scale image and experimental, directional variograms together.

 plt.subplot(211)